solidfire/solidfire-docker-driver/README.md

 ##### Using godeps

-If you're not familiar with godpes it pretty simple.
+If you're not familiar with godeps it pretty simple.
 You might want to read up on it a bit [here](https://godoc.org/github.com/tools/godep).

 In short, install the godep tool, and just do things as you normally would *but* preface the go commands with "godep":